HackPack/HackUnit/README.md

 Test setup methods are run just before each test method is run (and thus are potentially run multiple times).

-###Teardown###
+### Teardown
 You may have HackUnit run some methods after each individual test method is run and/or after all test methods are run for the suite.
 To do so, mark the appropriate method with the `<<TearDown>>` [attribute](http://docs.hhvm.com/manual/en/hack.attributes.php).
 Multiple teardown methods may be declared, but the execution order is not guaranteed.

 Each teardown method (both suite and test) MUST require exactly 0 parameters.
-If you mark a method as teardown and it requires a parameter, it will not be executed.
+If you mark a method as teardown and it requires a parameter, it will not be executed and a parse error will be shown in the report.

 ```php
 class MySuite